projectcontour/contour-operator/design/service-apis.md

    ...
 ```

-__Note:__ Contour is responsible for constructing routing rules and forwarding traffic based on the other `listeners`
+__Note:__ Contour is responsible for constructing routing rules and forwarding traffic based on other `listeners`
 fields.

 TLS configuration must be included in the Gateway listener when "HTTPS" or "TLS" is specified for